-- A wider driveway is required if simultaneous two-way operation with a truck or bus is desired. - A driveway with a radius of greater than 25 feet requires a 14 foot entry width and is not impacted by the presence or lack of a bike or parking lane. - If a driveway needs flare, radius or width measures outside of those in Standard Index 515, document the need, and it should be approved by the Department.
+- A wider driveway is required if simultaneous two-way operation with a truck or bus is desired. - A driveway with a radius of greater than 25 feet requires a 14 foot entry width and is not impacted by the presence or lack of a bike or parking lane. - If you are using flare, radius or width measures outside of those in Standard Index 515, you will need to document the need, and it should be approved by the Department.